Timusan/wtforms-dynamic-fields/README.txt

 .. code:: python

     form = dynamic.process(PersonalFile, request.post)

-\*Note: the POST is expected to be a MultiDict data type (which is the case with most frameworks like Flask, Django, ...).

 Now the form will pick up the optional email field when injected and make the validation fail server side if the field is left empty.